-- Enrolling in "Emergency Medicaid for undocumented immigrants and maintaining eligibility should be easier under a new 2013 policy eliminating the form physicians were previously required to fill out -- DOH-4471 form for the Certification of Ttreatment of an Emergency Medical Condition.(revised in 2010) Immigrants need only submit the standard Medicaid application, and if they are found otherwise eligible, local districts are to issue a Client Benefit Identification Card and authorize coverage for a 12-month period.
+Enrolling in "Emergency Medicaid for undocumented immigrants and maintaining eligibility should be easier under a new 2013 policy eliminating the form physicians were previously required to fill out -- DOH-4471 form for the Certification of Ttreatment of an Emergency Medical Condition.(revised in 2010) Immigrants need only submit the standard Medicaid application, and if they are found otherwise eligible, local districts are to issue a Client Benefit Identification Card and authorize coverage for a 12-month period, plus an additional 3-months if retroactive coverage is requested.
 For a claim to be paid, the physician must enter an emergency admission type in eMedNY.
 Standard spend down and renewal processes apply.
 NYS DOH GIS 13-MA-009 http://www.health.ny.gov/health_care/medicaid/publications/gis/13ma009.htm

 - BUT - Medicaid coverage of prescription drugs for patients with Emergency Medicaid coverage is tightening.
 DOH has done a review of claims paid under Emergency Medicaid and determined that the program has been paying for drugs like proton pump inhibitors and blood pressure medications that do not meet the federal definition of emergency care.
 A new policy has been announced limiting prescription drug coverage to a list of therapeutic classes associated with emergency care.
 Several drugs needed by dialysis patients have been added to the list, but insulin will not be added.
 Drugs not on the list will be denied.